Stu23v1/cloudmore_sre_ta/infrastructure/README.md

 ### Infrastructure creation

- - Install the Azure CLI tool - [link](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli)
- - Authenticate using the Azure CLI
+ - Authorize in Azure cloud using the Azure CLI
     ```bash
     az login
     ```